alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 The publishing API allows us to represent links between content items by posting a links hash containing arrays of content ids.

-In our current model, a link encodes stores 3 pieces of information about the relationship between two items:
+In our current model, a link stores 3 pieces of information about the relationship between two items:

 We have many link types, which are used in different ways by the frontend applications: